 6: Go to bed earlier

 It is so important to get enough sleep.
 Sleep plays an important role in physical health.
-For example, sleep is involved in healing and repair of your heart and blood vessels.
+For example, sleep is involved in the healing and repair of your heart and blood vessels.
 Most adults need 7 to 8 hours of good quality sleep on a regular schedule each night.
 Make the necessary changes to your routine if you can't find enough time to sleep.
 Do try and avoid stimulants like coffee and energy drinks, alarm clocks, and external lights—including those from electronic devices— which interferes with our natural sleep/wake cycle.
-Take enough time to wind down before getting into bed, by doing something relaxing, taking a shower/bath etc.
+Take enough time to wind down before getting into bed, by doing something relaxing, taking a shower/bath, etc.

 7: Stop with the "Stinking Thinking"